Weaverville Joss House State Historic Park

 Weaverville Joss House State Historic Park is a state park located in the center of the town of Weaverville, California.
 The site is a Taoist temple which is still in use, and is the oldest Chinese temple in California.

 History

-The original temple was built by Chinese goldminers during California's 1849 gold rush.
+The original temple was built in 1853 by Chinese goldminers during the California gold rush.

-The current building, called The Temple among the Trees Beneath the Clouds (雲林廟), was built in 1874 to replace earlier structures which had been destroyed by fires.
+The current building, called The Temple among the Forest beneath the Clouds (雲林廟), was built in 1874 to replace earlier structures which had been destroyed by fires.
 In 1934, much of the material in the building was taken during a robbery.
 The state decided that, in order to protect the historic nature of the material, a local resident, Moon Lim Lee, would be named trustee for the site.
-In 1956, the site officially became a state historic site.
+In 1956,after Moon Lim Lee fought tirelessly advocating for the site to become a state park, the site officially became a state historic site.

-In 1989, a box was left at the visitor's center.
+In 1989, a box was left at the visitor center.
 It contained one of the Chinese Guardian Lions which had been stolen in the 1934 theft.
 The state of California commissioned a new pair of dogs to place on display in the temple.
 The new dogs were created by traditional craftsmen in China.